-The Malone Dowloader Kayak Carrier is a strong J-style cartop carrier that folds down and out of the way when not in use.
-The mini boarding rack on the face of the rack assists in loading the kayak and allows the attachement of the optional Telos Kayak Load Assist Module.
+The Malone Downloader Kayak Carrier is a strong J-style cartop carrier that folds down and out of the way when not in use.
+The mini boarding rack on the face of the rack assists in loading the kayak and allows the attachment of the optional Telos Kayak Load Assist Module.
 The Downloader is constructed of aluminum for years of use and features universal JAWZ mounting hardware which fits round, square and most factory oval cross bars.

 |Material:||Coated steel/Injection molded nylon|